 Using these approaches ensures that the learning is meaningful and learners can build empathy with the subject matter, whilst adding authenticity and expert knowledge.

 To bring the content to life, we also applied real-world dramatised video scenarios to help learners recognise various forms of child abuse and understand their roles and responsibilities in relation to child welfare and documenting findings.

-To ensure that all training activities were tracked and reported on, we also deployed and configured a fully branded LMS, using NetDimesnions.
+To ensure that all training activities were tracked and reported on, we also deployed and configured a fully branded LMS.

-Tusla are now offering a wider variety of training to its learners through its own dedicated online learning portal ‘iLearn’.
+Tusla is now offering a wider variety of training to its learners through its own dedicated online learning portal ‘iLearn’.
 This has transformed how they deliver training in the organisation.

-Since launch in 2017, the Children First online training modules have been rolled out to a dispersed network of staff in record time and have been completed over 9,000 times by Tusla staff and volunteers.
+Since its launch in 2017, the Children First online training modules have been rolled out to a dispersed network of staff in record time and have been completed by over 550,000 learners across Ireland.